Y0dax/obs-stt-subtitles-azure/readme.md

 ## NOTE: This repo has been deprecated.
-While it will should still continue to function, the features have been integrating into the electron version that has more settings and support for additional use cases.
+While it will should still continue to function, the features have been integrated into the electron version that has more settings and support for additional use cases.
 See here: https://github.com/Y0dax/azure-stt-subtitles-electron

 <br><br><br>